Frank Lucas

-Frank Lucas (September 9, 1930 – May 30, 2019) was an American drug trafficker who operated in Harlem, New York City, during the late 1960s and early 1970s.
+Frank Lucas (September 9, 1930 – May 30, 2019) was an American drug lord who operated in Harlem, New York City, during the late 1960s and early 1970s.
 He was known for cutting out middlemen in the drug trade and buying heroin directly from his source in the Golden Triangle in Southeast Asia.
-Lucas boasted that he smuggled heroin using the coffins of dead American servicemen, as depicted in the feature film American Gangster (2007), which fictionalized aspects of his life.
-This claim is denied by his Southeast Asian associate Leslie "Ike" Atkinson.
+Lucas boasted that he smuggled heroin using the coffin pallets of dead American servicemen, as depicted in the feature film American Gangster (2007), which fictionalized aspects of his life.
+This claim was denied by his Southeast Asian associate Leslie "Ike" Atkinson.

 In 1976, Lucas was convicted of drug trafficking and sentenced to 70 years in prison, but after becoming an informant, he and his family were placed in the Witness Protection Program.
 In 1981, his federal and state prison sentences were reduced to time served plus lifetime parole.
-In 1984 he was convicted on drug charges, and was released from prison in 1991.
-In 2012, he pled guilty to attempting to cash a $17,000 federal disability benefit check twice, and because his age and poor health, received sentence of five years' probation.
+In 1984, he was convicted a second time for drug offenses, and was released from prison in 1991.
+In 2012, he pleaded guilty to attempting to cash a $17,000 federal disability benefit check twice, and because of his age and poor health, received a sentence of five years' probation.

 Early life

-Lucas was born and raised in La Grange, North Carolina, a suburb of Goldsboro, North Carolina, to Fred and Mahalee (née Jones) Lucas,.
-He said that the incident that sparked his motivation to embark on a life of crime was his having witnessed his 12-year-old cousin's murder at the hands of the Ku Klux Klan, for looking flirtatiously a Caucasian woman.
-He drifted through a life of petty crime until one occasion when he got into a fight with a former employer whose daughter Frank had been having an affair with.
+Lucas was born and raised in La Grange, North Carolina, to Fred and Mahalee (née Jones) Lucas.
+He said the incident that motivated him to embark on a life of crime was him witnessing his 12-year-old cousin's murder at the hands of the Ku Klux Klan, for looking flirtatiously at a white woman.
+He drifted through a life of petty crime until one occasion when he got into a fight with a former employer with whose daughter he had been having an affair.
 In the fight, Lucas hit the father on the head with a pipe, knocking him unconscious.
-He then stole $400 from the company till and set the establishment on fire.
+He then stole $400 from the company safe and set the establishment on fire.
 Later, Frank fled to New York City at the behest of his mother, who feared that he would either be imprisoned for life or lynched.
 Once in Harlem, he quickly began indulging in petty crime and pool hustling before he was taken under the wing of gangster Bumpy Johnson.
 Lucas' connection to Johnson has since come under some doubt; he claimed to have been Johnson's driver for 15 years, although Johnson spent just five years out of prison before his death in 1968.
 According to Johnson's widow, much of the narrative that Lucas claimed as his actually belonged to another young hustler named Zach Walker, who lived with Johnson and his family and later betrayed him.